How to Measure Progress of Inclusive Workplace

 10. Explore – Determination of success and evaluation of Diversity, Equity and Inclusion is a continuous process.
 The spectrum of inclusion expands every day and organisation has to evolve accordingly.
 Moreover, no one shoe fits all.
 There are many other ways to track, review and analyse the progress and success of the Diversity, Equity and Inclusion policy at the workplace.
 Organisations can explore all other metrics and procedures to evaluate their workplace based on the socio-economic environment.

-The Outcast Collective (TOC) is an Diversity, Equity and Inclusion consulting and advisory firm.We enable Affirmative Action and Equal Employment objectives at workplaces for individuals with intersecting and overlapping social identities.
+The Outcast Collective (TOC) is a Diversity, Equity, and Inclusion consulting and advisory firm.We enable Affirmative Action and Equal Employment objectives at workplaces for individuals with intersecting and overlapping social identities.
 Reach us at +91 98215101581 or email us at communityworks@theoutcastcollective.com.
 To know more about us visit our website www.theoutcastcollective.com.